1000 FREE Prompts, and AI Tools, Primer

 There are common debates on the differences between inbound and outbound marketing techniques.

-Primarily, inbound is nurturing leads that have come to you organically, and outbound is generating new leads by actively getting out of your direct sphere of influence.
+Primarily, inbound is nurturing leads that have come to you organically, and outbound generates new leads by actively getting out of your direct sphere of influence.
 Therefore, a comprehensive manufacturing marketing plan will consist of a combination of these actions.

 There is some overlap here and there, but the most typical outbound marketing activities are: